Automattic/wp-calypso/packages/calypso-stripe/README.md

 - `children: React.ReactNode`
 - `fetchStripeConfiguration: GetStripeConfiguration` A function to fetch the stripe configuration from the WP.com HTTP API.
-- `configurationArgs?: null | GetStripeConfigurationArgs` Options to pass to the fetchStripeConfiguration function, specifically `country`.
 - `locale?: string` An optional locale string used to localize error messages for the Stripe elements fields.
+- `country?: string` An optional country string used to determine which Stripe account to use.
+If not provided, the country will be detected based on Geo IP.

 ## StripeSetupIntentIdProvider